 Marina Pavlov is the President and CEO of the Florida Association of Nonprofit Organizations, Inc; a statewide resource center for Florida’s 54,000 nonprofit organizations.
 She assisted in the organizing efforts to form Florida Nonprofits in the late 1980 and early 1990.
 She developed Florida Nonprofits programs, educational resources, and advocacy efforts.

 Marina received her BFA degree in sculpture from Florida Atlantic University and a MS degree in Education from Florida International University.
 She also attended Rutgers University and University of Miami for both graduate and undergraduate studies.
 In 1983 she traveled to Soviet Russia on a tour of Art and Architecture with the University of Virginia.
-Because of a scholarship award Marina, worked in the Doctoral Program at FIU’s Educational Leadership and Policy Studies.
+Due to a scholarship award, Marina worked in the Doctoral Program at FIU’s Educational Leadership and Policy Studies.

 Over the years, Marina has done extensive fundraising, including capital campaigns, direct mail campaigns, membership drives, auctions and many special events.
 She teaches regularly and administers the Florida Certificate in Nonprofit Management including hiring faculty, developing curriculum and Florida Nonprofits’ current expansion efforts.

 Prior to Florida Nonprofits, Marina was CEO and Executive Director of a 1,000 member artist organization in Fort Lauderdale.
 Under her leadership she developed a 120,000 festival audience, expanded an art school to include 23 classes per week, and produced and mounted over a dozen juried and unjuried gallery exhibitions annually.
 Fundraising and “fun”-raising included: Masquerade Ball, Art Auction and Midsummer Madness.
 The outcome of Marina’s advocacy work was state approval for a four-year plan for $1 million to build a permanent home for the institution.

-Marina lives in Fort Lauderdale, her late husband is Russ Marchner, Executive Director Emeritus of the Miami-Dade County League of Cities, Inc. She has two grown children and 2.5 grandchildren.
+Marina lives in Fort Lauderdale, her late husband is Russ Marchner, Executive Director Emeritus of the Miami-Dade County League of Cities, Inc. She has two grown children and three grandchildren.